jaapjanfrans/hybrid-app-workshop/README.md

 want to utilize firebase services.

-Look up angularfire on github and install it.
+Look up angularfire on github and install it (search for the line containing the `npm` install line, which will install both firebase and angularfire packages).